Washing Cloth Diapers: A Comprehensive Guide

 Additional factors like climate and budget may also impact the frequency with which you choose to wash.

-72% of families report washing their cloth diapers 2 or 3 times per week.
+Most Families Wash 2-3 Times Per Week: 72% of families report washing their cloth diapers 2 or 3 times per week.

-While only 5% of the families that completed our survey reported washing their cloth diapers daily.
+Few families wash cloth diapers every day: While only 5% of the families that completed our survey reported washing their cloth diapers daily.

 The number of diapers you wash at one time will vary based on your lifestyle, wash routine and machine size.